HOW TO SPEND 5 DAYS IN AUSTRIA – ITINERARY

-Are you planning your perfect Austria itinerary and wondering about the best things to do in 5 days in Austria?
+Are you planning your perfect 5-day Austria itinerary and wondering about the best things to do in 5 days in Austria?
+How to get around in 5 days, where to stay and have more questions about your 5-day Austria trip?

 It can be overwhelming planning a trip to a country but I am pretty certain that you have a great 5-day Austria itinerary that covers many beautiful places and attractions.

 Austria is small, but extremely beautiful!
 The country has stunning scenery, as well as beautiful towns and romantic cities.
-If I had to name the most romantic country in Europe, I would suggest Austria.
+If I had to name the most romantic country in Europe, I would probably say it is Austria.

 Well, I am aware that no one asked me, but I still think that this country is bursting with romance.
 But, no worries!
 I mostly visited as a solo traveler and never felt out of place.

-Austria´s beautiful cities with their historic castles and fortresses, the pretty villages and towns in combination with the Austrian Alps, and the gorgeous lakes surely deserve more than 5 or 7 days.
+Austria´s beautiful cities with their historic castles and fortresses, the pretty villages and towns in combination with the Austrian Alps, and the gorgeous lakes surely deserve more than 5 days.

-However, given that most of us cannot travel endlessly, here are some of my favorite places – the most beautiful places in Austria – and some travel tips for Austria in a week.
+However, given that most of us cannot travel endlessly, here are some of my favorite places – the most beautiful places in Austria – and some travel tips for Austria in 5 days.

 DISCLAIMER: THIS POST MIGHT CONTAIN AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
 MORE ABOUT IT HERE.